PDX-Capstone-Team-A/DxWiFi/documents/tests.md

 ###Results
 The tests were successful.
 We were pleased that there were no big issues and we were up and sending data in short order.
-We ran multiple tests using python UDP scripts, ping tests and also sent an image.
-The image we sent we used fountain codes (see research) to send it which was a success and a pleasant surprise.
+We ran multiple tests using our Python UDP scripts, standard pings, and fountain codes.
+We used fountain codes to send an image (see research), which was a success and a pleasant surprise.
-Finally we also noted a large amount of ACK's or Acknowledgments.
+We also noted a large amount of unwanted ACK's or acknowledgment packets being sent.
 We believe this was why the tests in the radio room had some interesting results.
 The solution to this was to use multicasting.
-This doesn't require an acknowledgment and it just beams the data out there without a required connection.
+This doesn't require an acknowledgment and it simply sends data without a required connection.

 ###Gallery